Introduction to the site

 The IB Core section might not be a first priority, but should form the basis of everything we do.
 It's worth a visit if you are considering being an Extended Essay supervisor or if you are running the Group 4 project.
 You can also revise the Learner Profile, Theory of Knowledge and Community Activity Service pages to convince your IB coordinator that you're teaching the IB Diploma, not just physics.

-Emma wrote a blog post about the considerable site update in September.
+Emma has also written a blog post about the site.

 A core is the centre of something but I'm not sure that the syllabus core is really the centre, I would call it the base since it's the basics that everything else is built upon.
 The old syllabus was...